AvoDerm Natural Revolving Menu Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 AvoDerm Natural Revolving Menu Dog Food Review

-Judging by its ingredients alone, AvoDerm Natural Revolving Menu looks like an above average dry dog food.
+Judging by its ingredients alone, AvoDerm Natural Revolving Menu Dog Food looks like an above-average dry product.

 And a fat-to-protein ratio of about 59%.

 When you consider the protein-boosting effect of the garbanzo beans, pea products, flaxseed and alfalfa meal, this looks like the profile of a kibble containing a moderate amount of meat.